-One of the better known kettlebell exercises is the basic getup.
+One of the better-known kettlebell exercises is the basic getup.
 It sounds simple but is an advanced move that will give you amazing results.
 Keeping your eyes on the ball the entire time, you begin in the fetal position on your right side, the weight on the floor in front of your abdomen.
 Grasp it with your right hand.
-You then rollover onto your back, legs flat, bringing the weight with you, close to your chest.
+You then roll over onto your back, legs flat, bringing the weight with you, close to your chest.
 Bend your right knee and place your foot flat on the ground.
 Push your right arm with the weight straight up, the palm facing forward and the weight behind your hand.
 Next, place your left hand on the ground, and bring your torso up so that you’re sitting with your weight on your butt and left hand, and a bit through the left leg and right foot (the kettlebell is still high in the air).
 With your weight on the left hand and right foot, bring your left leg behind you so that you’re kneeling on it and lift your left arm off the floor.
-Then push off of that left knee into the standing position.
+Then push off of that left knee into the standing position, basically do a lunge at the end.
 Reverse the steps to lie flat again.
 Repeat 8 times on each side, with a minute break between sets, for a total of three.
 Don’t take your eye off the ball for safety and form purposes.

 Begin in the deadlift position and one kettlebell between your feet.
 Pick up the kettlebell with your right arm, swing it slightly behind your legs, then explode from your feet to bring the weight straight up your body, close to your chest.
 Continue the move bringing the ball over your head, flipping the weight so that it’s behind your hand.
 Bring it back down, swing it between your legs, and continue for 8 reps on each side.
 Give yourself a minute break and repeat for 3 total sets.